tonesto7/homebridge-hubitat-tonesto7/README.md

 #### Direct Updates from Hubitat
  * Device/location events are almost real-time.
  * This option allows the hub to send updates directly to your homebridge-hubitat-tonesto7 installation.
- * The hub must be able to send an http packet to your device so make sure to allow incoming traffic on the applicable port.
+ * The hub must be able to send an HTTP packet to your device, so make sure to allow incoming traffic on the applicable port.
  * The port used for this can be configured by the `direct_port` setting and defaults to `8000`.
- * The program will attempt to determine your IP address automatically, but that can be overridden by `direct_ip` which is useful if you have multiple addresses.
+ * The program will attempt to determine your IP address automatically, but that can be overridden by `direct_ip`, which is useful if you have multiple addresses.
- * The plugin and hubitat will continue to function when you lose internet (with the exception of controlling any cloud based devices).
+ * The plugin and hubitat will continue to function when you lose internet (except for controlling any cloud-based devices).

-When properly setup, you should see something like this in your Homebridge startup immediately after the PIN:
+When properly set up, you should see something like this in your Homebridge startup immediately after the PIN:
 ```
 [11/25/2019, 4:44:46 PM] [Hubitat-v2] Devices to Remove: (0) []
 [11/25/2019, 4:44:46 PM] [Hubitat-v2] Devices to Update: (40)